endojs/hardenedjs.org/src/content/docs/index.md

 Hardened JavaScript is a [standards track](https://github.com/tc39/proposal-ses) mode for the JavaScript language for safe plugin systems and supply chain attack resistance.
-Hardening JavaScript improves a program’s integrity in the facy of adversarial code in the same process.
+Hardening JavaScript improves a program’s integrity in the face of adversarial code in the same Realm.

 ## Mechanisms